jrbarnhart/javascript-quadtree-physics/README.md

 # Physics Simulation with Barnes-Hut Algorithm and Quadtree

-This project is a simulation of physics involving multiple bodies implemented in a Vite React TypeScript environment.
+This project is a simulation of physics involving multiple bodies implemented using Vite, React, TypeScript, and Tailwind CSS.
 It utilizes the Barnes-Hut algorithm coupled with a quadtree data structure to efficiently handle calculations for gravitational and collision interactions between the bodies.

 ## Overview